Profile

 Corridor Significance

-Hichilema is the Lobito Corridor's most enthusiastic presidential advocate.
+Hichilema is one of the Lobito Corridor's most prominent presidential advocates.
 The planned Zambia extension — a greenfield railway connecting the Zambian Copperbelt to the DRC and onward to Angola — is a flagship project of his administration.
-The Africa Finance Corporation's $500M+ financing for the extension reflects Hichilema's success in attracting development finance for Zambian infrastructure.
+Africa Finance Corporation says it is lead developer for the Zambia-Lobito rail project and has committed to mobilising up to US$500 million in financing through multiple instruments.

 Investment Climate Reform

-Hichilema's administration has pursued investor-friendly reforms designed to position Zambia as the Copperbelt's most attractive investment destination.
-Mining tax stabilisation, regulatory streamlining, and active investment promotion have attracted new investment including KoBold Metals' Mingomba discovery and Barrick's Lumwana Super Pit expansion.
-The corridor's logistics improvement further enhances this investment proposition.
+Hichilema's administration has pursued investor-friendly reforms designed to position Zambia as a competitive Copperbelt investment destination.
+Mining tax stabilisation, regulatory streamlining, and active investment promotion have coincided with new investment including KoBold Metals' Mingomba discovery and Barrick's Lumwana Super Pit expansion.
+The corridor's logistics improvement could further enhance this investment proposition.

 However, critics within Zambia question whether investor-friendly policies adequately protect Zambian interests.
 The tension between attracting investment and capturing fair value from mineral resources remains unresolved, as explored in our mining taxation analysis.